Creating content, advanced¶

 The content on your website can be translated into different languages.
 Each Content item can have different language versions.
 Which version is shown to a visitor depends on the way your installation is set up (see SiteAccess for a technical explanation of the concept).

-You can create a new translation of a Content item by selecting Translations in the menu.
-You will see a list of all the existing translations and can switch to them and edit them.
-From there you can also add a new translation.
-When doing so, you can base the new translation on an existing one.
+You can create a new translation of a Content item by going to the Translations tab and activating the plus button.
+You will see a list of all available languages.
+You can also base the new translation on an existing one.
 All the fields will then be pre-filled with the values they have in the base translation.
 If you do not choose a base translation, the fields will be empty.
 Every time you add or edit any translation, the Content item gets a new version, the same way as when editing only one language.

 You can only add translations in languages that have been set up for your website in the Admin Panel.
-To create a new language for the website, go to the Admin Panel and the Languages tab and select Create a new language.
+To create a new language for the website, go to the Admin Panel and the Languages tab and activate the plus button.

 Every new language must have a name and a language code, written in the xxx-XX format, for example eng-US, fre-FR, nor-NO, etc. After adding a language you may have to reload the application to be able to use it.